|

 Polyester and P.E.T.

 Olefin is a very strong fiber.
-It is often used to make Berber carpets, commercial carpets and outdoor grass carpets.
-Olefin is a strong fiber.
+It is often used to make Berber carpet styles, commercial carpets and outdoor grass carpets.
 It wears well and has fair stain resistance when an anti-stain treatment is applied.

-Commercial looped carpets made of Olefin wear very well, as the loops tend to be very small which leaves little room for the loops to become matted or crushed.
+Commercial looped styles made of Olefin (polypropylene) wear very well, as the loops tend to be very small which leaves little room for the loops to become matted or crushed.

 Commercial grade cut pile styles are also very durable.
 There are no loops and the weave is very tight which helps prevent matting and crushing of the pile.